LiamNichol/Arcade-Corner-MS1/README.md

  - All images used within this site across all three pages were taken from the below sources.(Authors of photos in credits section)

 * [Pexels](https://www.pexels.com/)

-Photo by Alena Darmel from Pexels
- Photo by RODNAE Productions from Pexels
-Photo by Tima Miroshnichenko from Pexels -
-Photo by Ron Lach from Pexels
-Photo by Garon Piceli from Pexels -
- Photo by Jens Mahnke from Pexels
-Photo by Geoff Duke from Pexels - events
-Photo by Lucie Liz from Pexels - events
-Photo by Francesco Ungaro from Pexels

 ### Content